Is the following you? You want to start sewing clothes (or costumes or cosplay) for yourself, but you don’t know where to start.

 Smaller needles, like sizes 8 and 10 are really good for thinner, finer fabrics like chiffon and charmeuse satin.
 And if you’re being smart, you’re not starting with either of those fabrics.
 They can be hell to work with.

-Universal needles are supposed to be just that.
+Universal needle are supposed to be just that.
 Universal.
 But, as you continue in your sewing journey, you’ll find out that they aren’t.
 However, they are a good place to start when sewing with a nice quilting cotton or broadcloth, or printed cotton shirt fabric.

-Regardless of what the machine comes with, pick up an extra pack of needles.
+Regardless what the machine comes with, pick up an extra pack of needles.
 Needles are a consumable in sewing.
 They have a limited life-span.
 They will likely last forever when not being used, but if you are using them, they will wear out and need to be replaced.
 Likely sooner than you are expecting.

 Seam Ripper